joliss/package-manager/notes.md

   also Guix is a Nix clone with a better-documented API language

 * [ ] That compatibility thing Jo is writing a blog post about

+scratch

+Questions for Yehuda:

+Specific questions:

+* Has TOML turned out OK?
+* Is allowing for v1 and v1.2.3.4.5 an acceptable semver extension?
+* Is [replace] redundant with git URLs?

+General questions:

+* Can we make a general-purpose package manager that's also usable?
+* Thoughts on binaries:
+  * precompiled IR (.jar)
+  * compiled C++ (static)
+  * compiled C++ (dynamic against /lib)
+* Thoughts on registry DB
+* Thoughts on constraint solver